kaisenlinux/manpages-dev/category/UDF/udfinfo.md

        udfinfo [ options ] device

 DESCRIPTION
        udfinfo  shows  various  information about a UDF filesystem stored either on the block device or in the disk file image.
 The output from the udfinfo is suitable for parsing by external applications or scripts.

 OPTIONS
        -h,--help
               Display the usage and the list of options.

        -b,--blocksize= block-size
               Specify the size of blocks in bytes.
 Valid block size for a UDF filesystem is a power of two in the range from 512 to 32768 and must match a device  logical  (sector)  size.
 If omitted, udfinfo tries to autodetect block size.
 First it tries logical (sector) size and then all valid block sizes.

+       --startblock= start-block
+              Specify  the  block  location where the UDF filesystem starts.
+It is used for calculating the block location of the Volume Recognition Sequence (32 kB after the start block) and the first Anchor Volume Descriptor Pointer (256 blocks after the start block).

+              Normally start block is 0, but for Multisession UDF optical discs it is the block location where the last session of Multisession UDF disc starts.

+              If omitted, udfinfo for optical disc tries to detect start block of the last session from disc Table Of Contents.
+Otherwise value 0 is used.

+              For accessing some previous session of Multisession UDF optical disc, it is required to specify correct block where that previous session starts.
+And also to specify where  that session ends via --lastblock option.

+              For Multisession UDF disc images stored in file there is no way to detect where the last session starts and therefore it is necessary to specify the correct start block location manually from the original optical disc Table Of Contents.

+              (Option available since udfinfo 2.3)

+       --lastblock= last-block
+              Specify the block location where the UDF filesystem ends.
+It is used for calculating the block location of second and third Anchor Volume Descriptor Pointer  (256  blocks  prior the last block and the last block itself).

+              Normally last block is number of disk blocks minus one, but for Multisession UDF optical discs when reading different session than the last one (specified by --startblock) it is the block location where the specified session ends.

+              If omitted, udfinfo for optical disc tried to detect the last recorded block with fallback to the last block of device or disk file image.

+              For accessing some previous session of Multisession UDF optical disc, it is required to specify correct value for both --startblock and --lastblock options.

+              (Option available since udfinfo 2.3)

        --vatblock= vat-block
               Specify the block location of the Virtual Allocation Table.
-Virtual Allocation Table is present only on UDF disks with Virtual Partition Map and must be at the last written/recorded disk block.
+Virtual Allocation Table is present only on UDF disks with Virtual Partition Map  and  must  be  at  the  last  writ‐ ten/recorded disk block.

-              If omitted, udfinfo for optical disc tries to detect the last recorded block with fallback to the last block of block device or disk  file  image.
-In most cases, this fallback does not have to work and for disk file images with Virtual Allocation Table is necessary to specify the correct location.
+              If  omitted,  udfinfo  for  optical disc tries to detect the last recorded block with fallback to the last block of block device or disk file image or block specified by --last‐ block.
+In most cases, this fallback does not have to work and for disk file images with Virtual Allocation Table it is necessary to specify the correct location.

-              Virtual  Allocation  Table  contains  locations  of UDF disk blocks needed to read data storage, determinate used and free space blocks, read File Set
-              Identifier and calculate Windows-specific Volume Serial Number.
-Also, it contains Logical Volume Identifier and overwrite previously stored in Logical
+              Virtual Allocation Table contains locations of UDF disk blocks needed to read data storage, determinate used and free space blocks, read File Set Identifier and  calculate  Win‐ dows-specific Volume Serial Number.
+Also, it contains Logical Volume Identifier and overwrite previously stored in Logical Volume Descriptor.
-              Volume Descriptor.

        --locale
               Encode UDF string identifiers on output according to current locale settings (default).

-       --u8   Encode  UDF  string  identifiers  on output to 8-bit OSTA Compressed Unicode format without leading Compression ID byte, which is equivalent to Latin1
-              (ISO-8859-1).
-This will work only for strings which Unicode code points are below U+100.
+       --u8   Encode  UDF  string  identifiers on output to 8-bit OSTA Compressed Unicode format without leading Compression ID byte, which is equivalent to Latin1 (ISO-8859-1) encoding.
+This will work only for strings which all Unicode code points are below U+100.

        --u16  Encode UDF string identifiers on output to 16-bit OSTA Compressed Unicode format without leading Compression ID byte, which is equivalent to UTF-16BE.